 4. You will undoubtedly learn some new skills.
 I spoke to Jane who volunteered at her local foodbank https://www.trusselltrust.org/get-involved/volunteer/ and was amazed by the way it honed her organisational skills and helped her “think outside the box.”
 Even though she had a fairly high-powered job Jane realised she had got a bit “stuck in a rut”.
 The experience of volunteering encouraged her to reorganise the way she managed her team at work.
 Jane says it also gave her the chance to use social skills that she didn’t know she had; “There’s something really important about how you interact with people who use foodbanks.
 Making sure they have their dignity and feel valued is so key.”

 5. You will set a fantastic example to your kids!
+I know when I set up this very initiative, a huge draw for me was the example it set my kids.
 We are all guilty of nagging at our kids to think of others’ needs before their own, but it’s too easy not to lead by example!
 Giving up some of your time, no matter how little, shows your kids you mean what you say.
 Even better; how about getting the kids involved?
 Talk to them about a cause they care about then research how you could help.
 Operation Christmas Child https://www.samaritans-purse.org.uk/what-we-do/operation-christmas-child/get-involved-occ/ and similar projects are great to help engage youngsters… although you may have to then answer some Santa-related questions: be warned!